ahmedesa/laravel-api-tool-kit-docs/dynamic-pagination.md

 # Dynamic Pagination
 {: .no_toc }

 Dynamic Pagination provides you with the flexibility to control the number of results displayed per page in your API responses.
-This feature allows you to tailor the pagination behavior according to your application's needs.{: .fs-6 .fw-300 }
+This feature allows you to tailor the pagination behavior according to your application's needs.

 ## Table of contents
 {: .no_toc .text-delta }